- Dynamic and citizen-centric Public Service with high performance and integrity

 - To determine the organisational size and structure of the public agencies;

-- To determine the requirement and development of human resource;
+- To determine the requirements and development of human resource;

 - To determine pension and retirement benefits;

-- To determine the implications of privatization/separation on the public sector human resource; and
+- To determine the implications of privatisation/separation on the public sector’s human resource; and

 - To develop strategic alliances and networking.

-- To manage the appointment, emplacement, remuneration, promotion, retirement benefits, service conditions, employer-employee relations, training and human resource database;
+- To manage the appointment, placement, remuneration, promotion, retirement benefits, service conditions, employer–employee relations, training and human resource database;

-- To formulate and clarify policies on the above mentioned matters to implementer agencies;
+- To formulate and clarify policies on the above-mentioned matters to the implementer agencies;